-For Shared, Business, and Reseller hosting this is easily explained: each daily backup is a copy of the entire cPanel account.
-If you have a Shared account with 100MB of website/email/database, your Cloud Backups would grow by 100MB each day until your retention limit is hit, then it would sit at 100MB x Days stored.
-You can adjust the number of days stored if you would rather pay less for storage and don’t think you’ll need as many backups.
+For Shared and Business hosting, this is easily explained: each daily backup is a copy of the entire cPanel account.
+If you have a Shared account with 100MB of website/email/database, your Cloud Backups will grow by 100MB each day until your retention limit is hit, then it would sit at 100MB x Days stored.
+You can adjust the number of days stored if you would rather pay less for storage and don't think you'll need as many backups.

-For example, if you have “today.txt” that is automatically updated with today’s date each day, restic will have 60 copies of it stored.
+For example, if you have "today.txt" that is automatically updated with today's date each day, restic will have 60 copies of it stored.
 When the oldest snapshot is removed, it will throw away the previous versions but still allow you to restore the file to any snapshot in the last 60 days.
-If you have “start.txt” that records the date the server was started and never changes, it will be kept, and restoring it from any snapshot will give the same data.
+Likewise, if you have "start.txt" that records the server's date and never changes, it will be kept, and restoring it from any snapshot will give the same data.

-If you have a large database of products that’s not updated often, it won’t contribute much more to the backups than the size of the database.
-If you have a database of users, forum posts, etc, that changes daily/hourly/every minute — this kind of database will contribute greatly to the size of a restic backup in Object Storage, even if the overall database size doesn’t grow quickly.
+If you have a large database of products that's not updated often, it won't contribute much more to the backups than the size of the database.
+On the other hand, if you have a database of users, forum posts, etc., that changes daily/hourly/every minute -- this kind of database will contribute greatly to the size of a restic backup in Object Storage, even if the overall database size doesn't grow quickly.